kgpu — GPU rentals for researchers

 ## Tokens

-- **Account token** — copy it from the dashboard at <https://kgpu.net>.
+- **Account tokens** — issue them from the dashboard at <https://kgpu.net>.

 - **In-pod token** — inside a rented container, `$KGPU_API_TOKEN` and